Calfaria Baptist Chapel, Llanelli

-Early history
+History

-Founded in 1881, the first minister was James Griffiths, who moved to Calfaria, Aberdare in 1890.
+Established in 1881, the original chapel was a modest red-brick building which cost £500 and was opened in January 1882.
+The first minister was James Griffiths, who moved to Calfaria, Aberdare, in 1890.

+In 1887–1888 a new chapel was built in the Lombardic or Romanesque Revival style to a design by George Morgan of Carmarthen, and the old chapel became the Sunday school.

-Calfaria was much affected by the 1904-05 Religious Revival, during which a large number of prayer meetings were held.
-However, a prominent member was so overcome by the emotional impact of the Revival that he was removed to Carmarthen Asylum.
+Calfaria was much affected by the 1904–1905 Welsh revival, during which a large number of prayer meetings were held.
+However, a prominent member was so overcome by the emotional impact of the revival that he was removed to Carmarthen Asylum.

+The chapel flourished for over a century before closing in the early twenty-first century.
+The building is now derelict.